ruihildt/roller-derby-board/README.md

 ## Features

 This is a work in progress.
-I started implenting the basics and add will add features based on your feedback and usecases.
+I started implenting the basics.

 What we have so far: